 Riazor, Real Club Deportivo de La Coruña

 Home for Real Club Deportivo de La Coruña, Riazor Stadium is a 33,000 capacity arena that sits steps away from the ocean side.
-Like many of the other stadiums on this list, it too as host stadium in the 1982 World Cup.
+Like many of the other stadiums on this list, it too featured as host stadium in the 1982 World Cup.

 11 Best Stadiums in Spain